Bottom Bracket Tool Selection

 Shimano® Hollow Tech II, Campagnolo®, FSA®, Hope®, Race Face®, SRAM®, Truvativ®, Chris King®, etc.

 The External Bearing System Crankset system include both the crank arms and bottom bracket.
 The spindle is built into arms.
+The Shimano Hollow Tech II system uses this standard.
+It has a nominal outside diameter of 44mm.

-Shimano® XTR® BB M950 Truvativ® ISIS Drive Bontrager® ISIS Drive
+Shimano® XTR® BB M950 Truvativ® ISIS Drive Bontrager® ISIS Drive (older XTR models)

 Recommended Tools: BBT-18